CAADE/CAADE/docs/Actors/Developer/Actor-Developer.rst

 Developer
 =========

-'Actor-DevOps'_ is another actor.
-:ref:`Actor-DevOps' is another actor.
+Actor-DevOps_ is another actor.
+Next, Actor-Developer_ is another actor.

 Use Cases
 ---------